 How Long Do Jack Russells Live?

-Jack Russells can live to be 13-16 years and some having the potential to live as long as 17.
+Jack Russells can live to be 13-16 years and some have the potential to live as long as 17.
 Depending on the specific characteristics of an individual dog, and despite suffering from certain old age problems like deafness and eye disorders, it is theoretically possible for them to live up to 17 years of age.

 When is a Jack Russell Considered A Senior Dog?